JKonTiki/Francoise/README.md

 # Francoise

-Bonjour there, I'm a lightweight Gulp boilerplate for component-based sing-page-applications that live completely on the client.
+Hi there, I'm a lightweight Gulp boilerplate for component-based sing-page-applications that live completely on the client.
 I try not to be overly opinionated, so if you'd like to just use me to write standard HTML, CSS, & JS, then _ma cherie_, I'm there for you.

 At the very least, I offer simple/ergonomic build tools and a neat file structure that will make organizing your code _tellement facile_.
 At your disposal you'll also have SASS styling, Nunjucks templating, and a handy navigator for rendering through different pages.